 It is a simple enough concept, and it seemed plausible, plus it is touted as a “new age” ancient technique, so it has that going for it.
 I figured I had nothing to lose but some discomfort, which I had plenty of anyway, so I set about hunting a Neti Pot.
-I found several beautiful ceramic ones online, but before I got around to ordering one, I stumbled across one in the Wal-Mart pharmacy.
+I found several beautiful ceramic ones online, but before I got around to ordering one, I stumbled across one in the local pharmacy.
 So I plunked down my $14.95 for a hideously designed blue plastic Neti Pot.
 It was certainly ugly, but it came with pre-measured packets for the solution and it had the added advantage of instant gratification.

-I mixed up the solution, careful to make sure that my water was not too hot or too cold, but just right.
+I mixed up the solution, careful to make sure that my water was not too hot or too cold, but just right, in true Goldilocks style.
 I bent over the sink, made a mental note to be a mouth breather for the next couple of minutes and began pouring water into my nose.
 At first, it felt like I was drowning, but I changed the angle of my head and it was much better, still weird, but better.
 Here’s the thing, it works.
 As the water poured through my sinuses it flushed the sort of things you find in nostrils out and down the drain, and it was not nearly as gross as I had assumed it would be.
 A few minutes later I “gently” blew my nose, per the instructions, and I was amazed at how much better I felt.
 Since then, I have been using it every other day and I have had no sinus trouble at all.
 As weird as the process is, and it still feels strange, I now look forward to it.
 Kind of like those horrible commercials, it leaves me with a clean, fresh feeling.
 The Neti Pot is a definite winner in my book, I can’t believe I waited so long to try it out.

 If anyone would like to send me one of those cool Eastern looking ceramic neti pots, I would be happy to compare and contrast the differences between them, I could even fire up some incense and film it.